-If you sign in or create a Google account here, you will also be present with a list of checkboxes to check or uncheck.
+If you sign in or create a Google account here, you will also be presented with a list of checkboxes to check or uncheck.
 These concern how Google backs up your data, how it determines your location, and whether or not you receive e-mail from them.

-Generally it is best to leave these all checked, which results in a smooth experience.
+Generally it is best to leave these all checked to provide a smooth experience.